frostwind/citrine/README.md

 Citrine
 =========

-A typography library for stylus to make working with vertical rhythm a little bit easier.
+A typography library for stylus to make working with vertical rhythm a little bit easier (comes with a nice set of defaults too !).

 Installation
 ----